arenaxr/arena-persist/README.md

 ## Usage

 ### Persistence

-Simply adding `persist: true` to the top level MQTT message for any `create` action and the object will be saved.
-A client then can make a HTTP request to the URL the server this service is running on the retrieve a list of initially loaded objects upon entering any scene.
+- An ARENA object is added to persist if it has `action: create` and  `persist: true`  in its MQTT message.
+  - If the object already exists in persist, it will be **replaced** in entirety.
+- A persisted ARENA object can be updated if it has `action: update`  and `persist: true` set in its MQTT message.
+The properties in its `data` will be merged on top of the previously saved `data`.
+    - If an `update` message contains an explicit `overwrite: true`, then the `data` therein will **replace** what is saved in persistence.

-If an `update` message contains an explicit `persist: false`, then the `data` therein will not be saved in persistence.
+    - If an `update` message contains an explicit `persist: false`, then the `data` therein will not be updated to persistence.

 ### TTL
 Adding a `ttl` (int seconds) to the top level MQTT message for any `create` action signals that the object